jtbiehl/jtbiehl.github.io/_pages/about.md

 Graduate Students
 -----
 I am currently seeking motivated graduate students for funded research opportunities.
-If you are interested in pursuing a research project with me, please stop by my office or send mail.
+Please stop by my office or send mail if f you are interested in pursuing a research project with me.